 If you are adding a new JDBC driver or updating a JDBC driver where the replacement JAR has a different name than the original JAR:

 commEnv.cmd/sh script in

-For Globalization Support with the 11g version of the Oracle Thin driver, Oracle supplies the
+For globalization support with the Oracle Thin driver, Oracle supplies the

 orai18n.jar file, which replaces